xiaoguniang/learngit/readme.txt

 Git tracks changes of files.
 <<<<<<< HEAD
-Creating a new branch is quick and simple. test head & feature1 before add merge.
+Creating a new branch is quick and simple. test HEAD && Feature1 before add merge.
 =======
 Creating a new branch is quick AND simple.
 >>>>>>> feature1